• techcode 9 months ago

 so instead of an actual improvement just settle for second least worst? ironically google pixels are 100 times more private than any apple device will ever be because you can securely run your own 100% controlled open source OS such as grapheneos.org which is an actual private as in feature not marketing OS.

-• JPLeRouzic a day ago
+• JPLeRouzic 9 months ago

 A phone has several levels of software and hardware, the OS that the user knows is not in charge of communications, its main role is to interface the user to the computer inside the phone.
 The phone OS sees the phone communication hardware akin to the way it sees an Ethernet card.
 The phone communication hardware (named baseband modem) is also under control of the SIM and every time the mobile operator wants to change the behavior of the baseband modem it can through the Sim toolkit.

-• akimbostrawman a day ago
+• akimbostrawman 9 months ago

 sadly firmware is a bitch on almost any modern device. good thing it can more or less be isolated from the OS